saadoundhirat/reading-notes/Code 301 - Intermediate Software Development/read02.md

   4-What are some examples of things that we could store in state?
     ** answer: - Forms & Counters or anythig will be handeld inside the component.

+# ## Things I want to know more about:
+1- what is refs and why we use it in forms.

 # resources:
 recource      | links